-Identifying and organizing components for developing frame work of question paper at different stages of learning different types of questions and framing questions based on concepts and sub concepts so as to encourage critical thinking, promote logical reasoning and to discourage mechanical manipulation and rote learning.
-Framing of open ended questions providing the scope to learners to give responses in their own words.
+Identifying and organizing components for developing frame work of question paper at different stages of learning different types of questions and framing questions based on concepts and sub-concepts so as to encourage critical thinking, promote logical reasoning and to discourage mechanical manipulation and rote learning.
+Framing of onen ended questions providing the scope to learners to give responses in their own words.
 Framing of conceptual questions from simple questions.

-Unit V: Learning Styles, Learning Difficulties and Diagnostic Tests What are the learning styles in Mathematics? - Visual Learners, Auditory Learners and Kinesthetic Learners, Identification of learning difficulties, Error Patterns, Diagnostic and Remedial Teaching, Preparation of Diagnostic tests
+Unit V: Learning Styles, Learning Difficulties and Diagnostic Tests What are the learning styles in Mathematics? - Visual Learners, Auditory Learners and Kinesthetic Learners.
+Identification of learning difficulties, Error Patterns, Diagnostic and Remedial Teaching, Preparation of Diagnostic tests

-- Providing opportunities for group activities. - Group/ individual presentation. - · Providing opportunity for sharing ideas. - Exposing to exemplar constructivist learning situations in mathematics. - Designing and setting up models, teaching aids and activities/ laboratory work. - Visit to district, state and national level science exhibition. - Audio visual presentation followed by its analysis and discussion. - Reflective written assignments. - Case studies.
+- Providing opportunities for group activities. - Group/individual presentation. - Providing opportunity for sharing ideas. - Exposing to exemplar constructivist learning situations in mathematics. - Designing and setting up models, teaching aids and activities/ laboratory work. - Visit to district, state and national level science exhibition. - Audio visual presentation followed by its analysis and discussion. - Reflective written assignments. - Case studies.

-- Development of a working model on a topic of Mathematics. - 2.
-Critical analysis of CBSE/Any Board Secondary School Syllabus in Mathematics. - 3.
-Development of plan of mathematics resource (concrete and digital) room. - 4.
-Preparation and analysis of achievement test. - 5.
-Action Research on a Mathematical topic. - Any innovative activity perform during internship in teaching program
+- Development of a working model on a topic of Mathematics. - Critical analysis of CBSE/Any Board Secondary School Syllabus in Mathematics. - 3.
+Development of plan of mathematics resource (concrete and digital) room. - Preparation and analysis of achievement test. - Action Research on a Mathematical topic - Any innovative activity preferent during interachin in teaching

-or any many and a series por series and making meetinging in too cining broken
+Any innovance activity perform during internship in ter actung progra

 Modes of Internal Assessment Marks

 Written tests 10

 Selected Assignments and Project work from Practicum 15

 Suggested Readings:

-- Roy Dubisch, (1963).
+- 1: Roy Dubisch, (1963).
 The Teaching of Mathematics.
 New York and London.
-John Wiley and Sons INC. - Butler and Wren, (1960).
+John Wiley and Sons INC. - 2.
+Butler and Wren, (1960).
 Teaching of Mathematics.
 New York and London.
-Mc.Graw Hill Book Company, INC. - 3.
-Claude H. Brown.
+Mc.Graw Hill Book Company, INC. - Claude H. Brown.
 (1953).
 The Teaching of Mathematics.
 New York.
 Harper &

-Brothers, Publishers.
+Brothers, Publishers,